1.7 miles located from the northern boundary of the Army Corps of Engineers property, north to 140 Skimmer Way, which

 When will the Town of Duck Beach Nourishment Project occur and how long will it take to complete?

-The Project, originally scheduled to begin on April 1 and completed by June 1, 2017, is now projected to begin around May 20 and continue through to late July.
-The schedule may be updated as the commencement of the project nears.
-Check www.morebeachtolove.com for additional information as the project start date draws closer.
+The Project, originally scheduled to begin on April 1 and completed by June 1, 2017, began on May 23 and is projected to continue through mid to late July.
+Check www.morebeachtolove.com for additional information and to view an interactive project map.

 What does the Town of Duck Beach Nourishment Project consist of?